XinyiZhangNYU/Kaggle_SVG_Midterm/README.md

 Upload the 6 downloaded files to this new dataset.

-Open your Kaggle inference notebook (Kaggle_Inference_final.ipynb).
+Open your Kaggle inference notebook (Kaggle_Inference_Final.ipynb).

 Add Data Attach your newly uploaded model dataset to the notebook.